tytydraco/yessleep/out/Im_experiencing_daymares.md

 "Almost tome for bed!"
  He nodded in agreement, I gathered my cup and plate and went to head inside when I noticed the man from earlier still sitting there staring and what seemed like nothing.

-As I got up to move something from the corner of my eye 'my reflection in the door'
+As I got up to move something captured my attention, from the corner of my eye I could see my reflection in the door'

 I shuddered.
 Was this guy watching me thru the reflection the whole time?